opera-project/opera-project.github.io/OperaListBlockBundle.md

 body_class: body-pink
 ---

-The bundle `OperaListBlockBundle` provide a easy way to manage list of entities for opera-project cms:
+The bundle [OperaListBlockBundle](https://github.com/opera-project/OperaListBlockBundle){:target="_blank"} provide a easy way to manage list of entities for opera-project cms:
 - a new type of Block `ContentList` that gives the possibility of having block of listed entities.
 - an interface `BlockListableInterface` to implements on your listable entities